(760) 747-7979

 Checking Out

-The optician will let you know how long it will take for your glasses and sunglasses to be ready.
+The optician will let you know how long it will take for your glasses and sunglasses (and contact lenses if applicable) to arrive at our office.

-We will call you as soon as they come in to our office.
+We will text you as soon as they come in to our office.

 It is possible to leave with non-prescription sunglasses the same day as your visit.